nuxeo/nuxeo/nuxeo-features/nuxeo-elasticsearch/nuxeo-elasticsearch-seqgen/README.md

 ## Why this module?

-The Elasticsearch backend for the Nuxeo Audit service needs to generate sequence ids.
+The Elasticsearch backend for the Nuxeo Audit service `ESAuditBackend` needs to generate sequence ids.

-It seems bad to use a SQL Database just for handling these sequences : that's why this ES based implementation does exist.
+It seems bad to use a SQL database just for handling these sequences: that's why this ES based implementation does exist.

 ## How it works

-The implementation is based on the Blog post "[ElasticSearch::Sequence - a blazing fast ticket server](http://blogs.perl.org/users/clinton_gormley/2011/10/elasticsearchsequence--a-blazing-fast-ticket-server.html)".
+The implementation is based on the Blog post "[ElasticSearch::Sequence - a blazing fast ticket server](http://blogs.perl.org/users/clinton_gormley/2011/10/elasticsearchsequence---a-blazing-fast-ticket-server.html)".

-Basically, it uses an index with a single entry where the revisionn number is used has current value of the sequence.
+Basically, it uses an index with a single entry where the revision number is used as current value of the sequence.

 ## Using it

     UIDGeneratorService service = Framework.getService(UIDGeneratorService.class);